eProsima/Fast-DDS-docs/docs/fastdds/persistence/persistence.rst

 This plugin provides persistence through a local database file using *SQLite3* API.
-To activate the plugin, ``dds.persistence.plugin`` property must be added to the PropertyPolicyQos of the DomainParticipant, DataWriter, or DataReader with value ``builtin.SQLITE3``.
+To activate the plugin, ``dds.persistence.plugin`` property must be added to the PropertyPolicyQos of the DataWriter or DataReader with value ``builtin.SQLITE3``.
-Furthermore, ``dds.persistence.sqlite3.filename`` property must be added to the entities PropertyPolicyQos, specifying the database file name.
+Optionally, ``dds.persistence.sqlite3.filename`` property can be added to the entity's PropertyPolicyQos to specify the database file name; if omitted, the default value ``persistence.db`` is used.
 These properties are summarized in the following table:

 .. list-table:: **Persistence::SQLITE3 configuration properties**